hughthompson-afk/pdfium-render/WIDGET_ANNOTATION_USAGE_GUIDE.md

     PdfRect::new(100.0, 700.0, 300.0, 720.0), // left, bottom, right, top
 )?;

+// Text fields automatically generate appearance streams for proper flattening
 // Access the form field to set properties if let Some(field) = text_field.form_field() {
     if let Some(text_field) = field.as_text_field() {
         // Set default value, make it required, etc.
         // text_field.set_value("Default text")?;

+        // Appearance streams are automatically generated, but you can customize them:
+        // text_field.set_appearance()
+        //     .with_font_size(14.0)
+        //     .with_text_color(PdfColor::BLUE)
+        //     .apply()?;
     }
 }
 ```